bamos/bamos.github.io/_includes/cv.md

 tuned.
 As a result the entry-bar for researchers to approach the field and to deploy it in real-world tasks can be daunting.
-In this paper, we present MBRL-Lib - a machine learning library for model-based reinforcement learning in continuous state-action spaces based on PyTorch.
+In this paper, we present MBRL-Lib&nbsp;-&nbsp;a machine learning library for model-based reinforcement learning in continuous state-action spaces based on PyTorch.
 MBRL-Lib is designed as a platform for both researchers, to